derailed-dash/Advent-of-Code/docs/python/reusable_code.md

 logger.addHandler(stream_handler)

 def retrieve_console_logger(script_name):
-    """ Create and return a new logger, named after the script """ a_logger = logging.getLogger(script_name)
+    """ Create and return a new logger, named after the script So, in your calling code, add a line like this: logger = ac.retrieve_console_logger(locations.script_name)
+    """
+    a_logger = logging.getLogger(script_name)
     a_logger.addHandler(stream_handler)
     a_logger.propagate = False